feo-elektronik-may/vscode-polarion-rest/README.md

 This extension contributes the following settings:

-* `Polarion.Username`: The polarion username to log in
-* `Polarion.Password`: The password for that user
 * `Polarion.Url`: The polarion url, f.e.: http://polarion2020.example.com/polarion
 * `Polarion.Project`: The polarion project ID
 * `Polarion.Prefix`: The ticket prefix without the -
+* `Polarion.UseTokenAuth`: Use token authentication (default: true)
+* `Polarion.Token`: Polarion authentication token for REST API access
+* `Polarion.Username`: The polarion username to log in (only used when UseTokenAuth is false)
+* `Polarion.Password`: The password for that user (only used when UseTokenAuth is false)
 * `Polarion.Color`: The color for the texts that are added
 * `Polarion.Hover`: Enables the hover menu
 * `Polarion.RefreshTime`: Time after which an item in cache is refreshed

+## Authentication

+### Token Authentication (Recommended)
+The extension now uses Polarion's REST API with token-based authentication.
+Store your Polarion access token in the VS Code settings under `Polarion.Token`.

+To generate a token in Polarion:
+1. Log into your Polarion instance
+2. Go to your user profile settings
+3. Navigate to the "Access Tokens" section
+4. Generate a new token with appropriate permissions
+5. Copy the token to the `Polarion.Token` setting in VS Code

+### Username/Password Authentication (Legacy)
-The username and password can be saved in a separate file in .vscode with the name polarion.json.
-IF the file is present and valid, it will override the settings above.
+Basic authentication is still supported for backwards compatibility.
+The username and password can be saved in VS Code settings or in a separate file in .vscode with the name polarion.json.
+If the file is present and valid, it will override the settings above.
 ![polarion config file](https://github.com/jesper-raemaekers/vscode-polarion/blob/main/images/config.png?raw=true)

+## Migration from SOAP to REST API

+This version migrates from SOAP/WSDL to Polarion's REST API v1 for:
+- Better performance and reliability
+- Modern HTTP-based communication
+- Improved error handling
+- Reduced dependencies

+The API endpoints used:
+- `GET /polarion/rest/v1/projects` - Connection testing
+- `GET /polarion/rest/v1/projects/{project}/workitems/{id}` - Fetch work items

 ## Known Issues